Lukaeric14/abundance-v2/PROJECT_OVERVIEW.md

 # http://localhost:3000
 ```

-The app now uses mock data from `data/mock-project.json` instead of external microservices.
+The app uses mock data from `data/mock-project.json` for demonstration purposes.

 ## Database & migrations
 - Supabase configuration in `supabase/config.toml`
-- SQL migrations under `supabase/migrations/` (participants/sections, RPCs, seeds, and related updates)
+- SQL migrations under `supabase/migrations/` (core tables for efficient data management)
 - Local workflows: `supabase db reset` / `supabase db push` (see `README.md`)

 ## User workflows

 ### Teacher/PM (happy path)
 1. Start a chat in the web app; provide topic, group size (2–4), life skill, time window.
 2. When prompted, the assistant returns a generation action.
-The app creates a project and starts the microservice run.
+The app creates a project with mock data.
-3. While the run proceeds, the teacher can refresh or later open the project view to see sections (teacher view and shared/student views).
+3. The teacher can open the project view to see the generated content and sections.
-4. Minor edits can be applied via `POST /api/sections` for text content fields.
+4. Project data is loaded from the mock data in `spec_json`.
-5. If results aren’t satisfactory, re-run generation (idempotent by `(project_id, chat_id)` in v1; planned re-run knobs in v2).
+5. If results aren't satisfactory, start a new chat to generate different content.

 ### Student
 1. Student opens a seat-specific view for a project.
-2. The app requests `POST /api/sections` with `role='student'` and `seat=n` to fetch individualized steps and private data slices.
+2. Student data is loaded from the project's mock data structure.
 3. Students complete steps and artifacts guided by the objective and shared data.

 ### Internal reviewer/content engineer